1933 Indianapolis 500: Box score

+Race statistics

 Race details

 For 1933, riding mechanics were required.

 Despite the deadly month, three rules were installed to make the racing safer.
 Cars were allowed a maximum of 6 quarts of oil, and could not add oil during the race (a rule still in place today).
 These changes meant to send "leakers" to the garage and not make the track slippery.
 Also, fuel tanks were a maximum of 15 gallons, instead of 40 gallons or more.
 Cars would have to pit more often for fuel and crews could inspect tire wear and other problems.

 "Will Overhead"

 In 1933, one of the more famous bits of Indy 500 nostalgia occurred.
 Telegraph was still being used to transmit race information to newspapers and other outlets across the United States.
 George Zanaon, a typesetter for The World-Independent newspaper in the town of Walsenburg, Colorado was preparing a story for that day's Indianapolis 500.
 Since Memorial Day was a holiday, his young editor John B. Kirkpatrick was alone monitoring the Associated Press wire for race updates.
 The race took several hours to complete, and the AP wire was shut down prior to the finish.
-Fitzpatrick had nearly the entire story ready for print, minus the winner of the race.
+Kirkpatrick had nearly the entire story ready for print, minus the winner of the race.
 A helpful AP editor in Denver advised him that he would send the name of the winner via Western Union telegraph.

 The telegraph Kirkpatrick received, in typical newspaper shorthand lingo was: "WILL OVERHEAD WINNER OF INDIANAPOLIS 500," meaning that he would send the information by telegraph when the information was available.
 The young editor misunderstood the jargon in the message, and interpreted it as saying a driver named Will Overhead was the winner.
 The headline read "Will Overhead won the Indianapolis Memorial Day race today.
-At the two hundred fifty mile post Babe Stapp was leading the string of racing cars, but gave way to Overhead on then last half of the 500 mile grind."
+At the two hundred fifty mile post Babe Stapp was leading the string of racing cars, but gave way to Overhead on the last half of the 500 mile grind."
 The true winner was Louis Meyer.
 The gaffe put the town of Walsenburg, and The World-Independent newspaper (now known as the Huerfano World Journal), on the map in racing circles.